MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/how-to-handoff.md

 # Hand off a bot conversation to a live agent

-A bot can resolve many customer support issues, but there might be times when an issue requires a live agent.
-As you design the conversation path for your bot's topics, you can include a handoff to a live agent by using the Escalate system topic.
+A bot can resolve many customer support issues, but there are times when an issue requires a live human agent.
+As you design the conversation path for your bot topic, you can initiate hand-off by re-directing users to Escalate system topic.

 ## To add a handoff to a live agent